CampusDual/2023-BBE-1-G1_HotelResources/README.md

 The services required to run the application, such as the database, are provided in a separate file to allow to run the services only and to be able to launch the application from an IDE.

 - Go to the application folder

-		cd cd2023bbe1g1
+  	cd <%= baseName %>

 - With docker privileges run the following command to start the deployment:

-		docker-compose up
+  	docker compose up

 The application is deployed as a docker container in the url: [http://localhost:8080](http://localhost:8080)

 - List the pods:

   	docker ps

 - Show the logs of each container:

   	docker logs -f id_container

 - Access the console of the container:

   	docker exec -it id_container sh

 - Stop the deployment:

-		docker-compose down
+  	docker compose down
   	docker volume prune

 ### LOCAL DEPLOYMENT

 The parameters in the application-local.yaml file must match the values of the development services, such as the database.
 By default, the parameters match the values in the docker files.

 - Go to the application folder

-		cd cd2023bbe1g1
+  	cd <%= baseName %>

 - If a deployment of a development services are not available, run the provided docker compose file to start the services:

-		docker-compose -f docker-compose-services.yaml up
+  	docker compose -f docker-compose-services.yaml up

 - Compile and deploy the application with the following commands:

   	mvn clean install -Plocal
-		java -jar cd2023bbe1g1-boot/target/cd2023bbe1g1-boot.jar --spring.profiles.active=local
+  	java -jar <%= baseName %>-boot/target/<%= baseName %>-boot.jar --spring.profiles.active=local

 - The application is accessible using the url: [http://localhost:8080](http://localhost:8080)

 ## ADDITIONAL INFORMATION